papsti/macpan-workshop/syllabus.md

 ## Audience

 We assume that workshop participants are professional epidemiological modellers who use, or want to use, compartmental models to address public health issues.
-The material is specifically tailored to such modellers at the public health agency of Canada.
+The material is specifically tailored to such modellers at the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html).

 Without [preparation](#preparation), participants should be comfortable with the following.
-* Basic ideas and terminology about [compartmental models in epidemiology](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
+* Basic terminology and ideas about [compartmental models in epidemiology](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
 * Some experience coding to solve scientific problems.[^Rfamiliarity]